-Econ Day 2018 was held on April 20th.
+Econ Day 2019 will be held on April 19th.
 Economics Day is our annual celebration to recognize outstanding achievements by undergraduate and graduate students and exemplary teaching by economics faculty.
 It is made possible by the generosity of the W.P.
 Carey Foundation and Elias B. Cohen and Associates.
 Undergraduate Awards Kanta Marwah Prize for Undergraduate Research Grant Established to help further an undergraduate student’s yearning to work on research and to pay the costs of a research project to be carried out by the winner in the summer or the following year after receiving the award.
 The research project must be proposed by an undergraduate student in Arts & Sciences and approved by a faculty panel.
 Lawrence R. Klein Prize for Outstanding Research by an Undergraduate Established to award a senior in the Economics 300 Honors Seminar for outstanding research in Economics.
 Simon Kuznets Fellowship Award in Economics Established to honor and award two juniors with outstanding potential in economics, upon recommendation of the faculty.
 Bernard Shanbaum Prize for Excellence in Economics Established to honor and award a senior, based upon recommendation of the faculty.
 Graduate Awards The Maloof Family Dissertation Fellowship in Economics Established to honor an outstanding Economics student at the dissertation level.
 Joel Popkin Graduate Student Teaching Prize in Economics Established for outstanding teaching performance by a Teacher Assistant in Economics.
 Sidney Weintraub Memorial Fellowship in Economics Established for an outstanding third or fourth year student, whose research interest lies mainly in Economic Theory and/or the History of Economic Thought.
 Paul Taubman Memorial Prize for Empirical Economics Research Established for the best empirical study, by a graduate student, in the past year.
 Hiram C. Haney Fellowship Award in Economics Established for the best third-year research paper awarded in the past academic year.
 Edwin Mansfield Teaching Prize Established for best performance by a recitation instructor in Introduction to Economics.
 William Polk Carey Prize for the Outstanding Economics Dissertation Established to recognize the best doctoral dissertation, in a given academic year, by the Graduate Group in Economics.
 David Cass/Beth Hayes Prize for Research Accomplishments Established and awarded biennially for the best research contribution (which may be a paper or dissertation) in the preceding two years in the Economics PhD program.
 Lawrence Robbins Prize Established to be awarded at the end of each year to the student judged the best in the first year class.
 Teaching Awards Irving B. Kravis Prize for Distinction in Undergraduate Teaching Established to recognize outstanding undergraduate teaching in Economics.
 It was the firm belief of Irving Kravis that deep scholarship in Economics goes hand in hand with a commitment to undergraduate teaching.
 Recipients are selected by polling senior Economics majors by how they rate their professors.